|

 NOC

-Data Element - The
+Data Element -

-smallest named unit of information in a transaction under HIPAA
+Formally, the smallest named unit of information in a transaction under HIPAA

 (45 CFR § 162.103).
-Data elements are simple or compound.
+Generally, data elements are simple or compound.
+Each

 HIPAA

-Data Repository - A
+Data Repository -

-formally structured database environment, generally with strong
+A formally structured database environment, generally with strong field level

-field level validation and terminology standards.
-A repository is
+validation and terminology standards.
+A repository is as formal as a data

-as formal as a data warehouse, generally lacks the onboard querying
+warehouse, generally lacks the onboard querying capabilities of a data

-capabilities of a data warehouse, and can be more agile and adaptive
+warehouse, and yet can be agile and adaptive when queried by distributed data

-to distributed data sources.
+sources.
 See

 Business Intelligence,